Chocolate City (album)

 Chocolate City is the third album by the funk band Parliament, released in 1975.
 It was a "tribute to Washington D.C.", where the group had been particularly popular.
-The album's cover includes images of the United States Capitol, the Washington Monument, and the Lincoln Memorial in the form of a chocolate medallion, as well as sticker labeled "Washington DC".
+The album's cover includes images of the United States Capitol, the Washington Monument, and the Lincoln Memorial in the form of a chocolate medallion, as well as a sticker labeled "Washington DC".
 The album was very popular in the capital city, selling 150,000 copies alone there.